 Wells Fargo credit card fees include the standard array of basic charges and usage costs.
-Most Wells Fargo credit cards will spare you the annual fee, but most will charge fees of 3% intro for 120 days, then up to 5% (min $5) for balance transfers; cash advance fees of $10 or 5% for cash advances, and a 3% foreign transaction fee.
+Most Wells Fargo credit cards will spare you the annual fee, but most will charge fees of 3% intro for 120 days, then up to 5% (min $5) for balance transfers; cash advance fees of 5% (min $10), and 3% foreign transaction fees.

-Wells Fargo also charges a fee of $12.50 or $20 for overdraft protection advance and late and returned payment fees of up to $37.
-Wells Fargo does not charge application or processing fees, over limit, or monthly “maintenance” fees.
-You can Wells Fargo’s list of credit card fees on your statement and in the card’s Terms and Conditions.
+Wells Fargo also charges late payment and returned payment/check fees of up to $40 .
+Wells Fargo does not charge application or processing fees, over limit, or monthly "maintenance" fees.
+You can Wells Fargo's list of credit card fees on your statement and in the card's Terms and Conditions.

 Here are the Wells Fargo credit card fees:

-Cash Advance: 5% of the amount of each advance, or $10, whichever is greater.
-Applies to all Wells Fargo cards
+Cash Advance: 5% (min $10) of each cash advance.
+Applies to all Wells Fargo cards.

 Foreign Transaction Fee: 3% of all transactions outside of the U.S. or through an internationally-based merchant.
 Applies to all Wells Fargo credit cards, but the Hotels.com® Credit Card which features a 0% foreign transaction fee.

 Fees are the cost of doing business when you have a Wells Fargo credit card.
-How much they’ll affect you depends on how you use the card.
+How much they'll affect you depends on how you use the card.
 You can avoid balance transfer and cash advance fees simply by not making those transactions.
-Use your Wells Fargo card responsibly, and you’ll not get hit with late payment or returned check fees.
+Use your Wells Fargo card responsibly, and you'll not get hit with late payment or returned check fees.
 And make sure you take a look at the best Wells Fargo credit cards and pick one whose rewards suit your spending habits.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.